apify/actor-scrapy-books-example/README.md

 ### Install Python and Virtualenv

 Make sure you have Python installed.
 If not, download it [here](https://www.python.org/).
+Any version supported by [Apify SDK](https://pypi.org/project/apify/) and [Scrapy](https://pypi.org/project/Scrapy/) should be fine.

-Additionally, install [virtualenv](https://pypi.org/project/virtualenv/) using the following command:
+Additionally, install [Virtualenv](https://pypi.org/project/virtualenv/) using the following command:

 ```bash
 pip install virtualenv